Algopros/Molybdenum-2019/README.md

 # Molybdenum-2019
 https://app.codility.com/programmers/challenges/molybdenum2019/

+## Questions
-ntegers K, M and a non-empty array A consisting of N integers, not bigger than M, are given.
+Integers K, M and a non-empty array A consisting of N integers, not bigger than M, are given.

 The leader of the array is a value that occurs in more than half of the elements of the array, and the segment of the array is a sequence of consecutive elements of the array.